 An explicit and well organized online course layout allows learners to access course content quickly and easily, with less confusion and frustration.
-While there is not one ideal course layout that is perfect for every course or everyone, there are some general UDL considerations to apply to online course content to make it easier for learners to access the online learning environment.
+While there is not one ideal course layout that is perfect for every course or everyone, there are some general UDL considerations to apply to online course organization to make it easier for learners to access online curriculum and assessments.

 - Providing navigation instructions.